brianbckm/dispo-api/README.md

 # dispo-api :rocket:
  Looking at the api of the dispo Camera App - just a short walk

- They using a GraphSQL Service as API Endpoint

 ## Endpoint
 https://dispo.dev/api/v1/graphql